jlao/wp-related-posts-widget/readme.txt

 == Description ==

-Category Posts Widget is a light widget designed to do one thing and do it well: display the most recent posts from a certain category.
+Related Posts Widget shows a list of posts with similar tags to the current post.
+The widget is only shown on single post pages.
+That is, it is only shown when `is_single()` returns `true`.

 Features:

-* Support for displaying thumbnail images via [Simple Post Thumbnails plugin](http://wordpress.org/extend/plugins/simple-post-thumbnails/).
+* Support for displaying thumbnail images via WP 2.9's new post thumbnail feature.
-* Specify how many posts to show
+* Set how many posts to show.
-* Set which category the posts should come form
-* Designate how many of the widgets you need
+* Option to show the post excerpt and how long the excerpt should be.
+* Option to show the post date.
+* Option to show the comment count.
-* Specify whether to make to the widget title a link to the category page
+* Option to make the widget title link to the category page.
-* Optionally show the post excerpt
+* Multiple widgets.

 == Installation ==